Who The Funk?

 Josh Haines

-Board Member & Sound Guy
+Board Member & Production Manager

 Josh, a local Sacramento favorite sound engineer, brings extensive experience and genuine enthusiasm to every project he touches.
 Born and raised a bluegrass festival enthusiast, Josh has built his life around a passion for live music and community building.
 Known for his warmth, expertise, and dedication, he is a trusted presence in the Sacramento music scene and a steadfast advocate for creating meaningful, connected experiences through sound and performance.